sidzzzzz3/Art-Styles-Classification/README.md

-# This is a project about classify art styles.
+# This is a project about classifying art styles.